Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Foundational Principles in Multimodal Research

 \item \textbf{Noise}: Noise can be introduced at several levels across naturally occurring data and also during the data recording process.
-Natural data noise includes occlusions, imperfections in human-generated data (e.g., imperfect keyboard typing or unclear speech), or data ambiguity, while sensor noise includes camera flares and blurs, crops and shifts, and missing data.
+Natural data noise includes occlusions, imperfections in human-generated data (e.g., imperfect keyboard typing or unclear speech), or data ambiguity due to sensor failures~\citep{liang2021multibench}.
 Noise heterogeneity measures differences in noise distributions across modalities, as well as differences in signal-to-noise ratio.

-\item \textbf{Relevance}: Finally, each modality shows different relevance toward certain tasks and contexts - certain modalities may be more useful for certain tasks than others.
+\item \textbf{Relevance}: Finally, each modality shows different relevance toward specific tasks and contexts - certain modalities may be more useful for certain tasks than others~\citep{gat2021perceptual}.
 Task relevance describes how modalities can be used for inference, while context relevance describes how modalities are contextualized with other modalities. \end{enumerate} It is useful to take these dimensions of heterogeneity into account when studying both unimodal and multimodal data.
-In the unimodal case, specialized encoders are typically designed to capture these unique characteristics in each modality.
-In the multimodal case, modeling heterogeneity is useful when learning representations and capturing alignment, and is a key subchallenge in quantifying multimodal models.
+In the unimodal case, specialized encoders are typically designed to capture these unique characteristics in each modality~\citep{bronstein2021geometric}.
+In the multimodal case, modeling heterogeneity is useful when learning representations and capturing alignment~\citep{zamir2018taskonomy}, and is a key subchallenge in quantifying multimodal models~\citep{liang2022highmmt}.